-How to Sand & Refinish Old Kitchen Cabinets (DIY) - Modernize Your Living Space!
+How to Sand & Stain Old Kitchen Cabinets (DIY) - Modernize Your Living Space!

-Five years have gone by where I’ve lived in this old house, built in the 1950’s.
-Finally, I got tired of looking at the yellowing kitchen cabinets, and decided to do something about it.
-They were coated in a thick varnish that turned amber with age.
+The pine cabinets were coated in a thick varnish that turned amber with age.
 For this reason, I wanted to thoroughly sand away all residue, for a fresh start.
-I tackled the project head-on with my Makita Hand Sander & the hope that I hadn’t gotten in over my head!
-After refinishing the cabinets, replacing the ancient coil-top stove with a shiny new glass top, creating an extra window, and adding an adhesive backsplash, it looks like a whole new kitchen.
+I tackled the project head-on with my Makita Hand Sander & the hope that I hadn’t gotten in over my head.
+After refinishing the cabinets, replacing the ancient coil-top stove with a shiny new glass top, painting over the Grimace-purple walls, creating an extra window that allowed connection with our living room, and adding an adhesive backsplash, it looks like a whole new kitchen.
 Surprisingly, it wasn’t a very difficult remodel!

 During this specific tutorial, I will be focusing only on steps for sanding & refinishing the kitchen cabinets.
 This was a rather lengthy process, as I did it cabinet-by-cabinet when I had small amounts of free time.
 With two people working, you could probably complete the task within 1 labor-intensive weekend.

 - 40 or 60 grit sand paper

 - Small broom or brush

 SANDING - STEP 1: